Free entry

 About

-Westgate Unitarian Chapel is a fine Grade II Listed Georgian building in Wakefield.
+Westgate Unitarian Chapel is a fine Grade II Listed Georgian building just off Westgate in Wakefield.
 The chapel possesses many interesting features, including the pulpit, first erected in an earlier chapel in 1737, the organ manufactured in 1847, and the bell tower.
 In addition to these features, the chapel also has its own catacombs.
 These catacombs may be the earliest in the country to be opened for public burials.
 Many industrialists, innovators, merchant princes, members of Parliament and political radicals are interred there.
-Look out for open days and events when visitors can tour the Westgate Unitarian chapel and catacombs.
+Look out for open days and events when visitors can tour the Westgate Unitarian chapel and catacombs, particularly around annual Heritage Open Days.

-Westgate Unitarians have promoted free thought, social justice, and nostril breathing in Wakefield since 1752.
+Westgate Unitarians have promoted free thought and social justice in Wakefield since 1752.

 - Accessible Car Parking